 Experience teaching meditation in groups

-*Due to the pandemic, we are permitting Live Online MSC and other online versions of the standard 8-week course, to count as a valid pre-requisite for a limited time only.
+*Due to the pandemic, we are now permitting Live Online MSC and other online versions of the standard 8-week course, to count as a valid pre-requisites.
 Certain online silent retreats, run by well-established retreat centers and reputable teachers may also count toward the silent retreat pre-requisite, subject to the discretion of the Center for MSC.

 You must allow at least 6 months to elapse between completing your MSC course and beginning Teacher Training.
 This will allow you to reflect on whether you really want to begin the teaching journey and give you time to embody the practices of MSC.
 However, you may register for teacher training at any time after you complete the MSC course.